 Creating new vertices (volcano demo)

 The NEWV logic constraint in Dax Phyz creates new vertices.
 We specify the new vert's position with the Lx, Ly registers.
-We can specify an existing vert in the V register, in which case the new vert will belong to the same object and colour as the existing vert, or let V equal -1 to create a new, separate object with an unspecified colour.
+We can specify an existing vert in the V register, in which case the new vert will belong to the same object and have the same colour as the existing vert, or let V equal -1 to create a new, separate object with an unspecified colour.

 NEWV is inherently edge triggered, which means it runs once per physics frame even if its edge register is 0.
 In this example, we'll make it PC triggered to be able to control the rate of vert creation.